softlion/WheelPicker-Samples/README.md

 </wp:WheelPicker>
 ```

-where MyListProperty is an `IList<object>` containing strings on the model bound to your xaml page.
+A Wheel Picker is made of one or more wheels, and is bound to a single data source.
+Add more `wp:WheelDefinition` to add more wheels.
+In this tutorial, MyListProperty is an `IList<object>` containing strings.

-If you have more than one WheelDefinition, use `ItemsSource` not `ItemsSourceSimple`.
-The MyListProperty must then be an `IList<IList<object>>` where the outer list must have a number of items equal to the count of WheelDefinitions.
+If you have more than one WheelDefinition, use `ItemsSourceMulti` instead of `ItemsSourceSimple`; MyListProperty must then be of type `IList<IList<object>>` where the outer list must have a number of items equal to the count of WheelDefinitions.
 Each inner list contains the items for this WheelDefinition.

-### Platforms
-- Android api level 15+ (Android 4.0.3+)
-- iOS 8+
-- Xamarin Forms

-### Mvvm friendly
-The Weel Picker provides an event and a Command when the selection changes, making it easy to use with mvvm frameworks.
-It also implements INotifyPropertyChanged to notify change of its properties.

-### Live Preview
-The component supports live preview in the Xamarin Forms Previewer and in the Xamarin Android Designer (axml files).

 ## Full start